HuyaneMatsu/hata/docs/topics/slash.md

 - A command can have `25` sub-commands or sub-categories.
 - A sub-category can have `25` sub-commands.
 - A sub-category cannot have sub-category under itself.
-- Global commands are updated only after `1` hour.
+- Updating global commands might take up to `1` hour.
 - Acknowledging must be done within `3` seconds.
 - Followup messages can be sent within 15 minutes after acknowledging.
 - Custom emojis only show up correctly in interaction responses when `@everyone` role has `use_external_emojis`